What Buffalos Can Say about Interest Rates

 It may be easy to scoff at the buffalos’ foolishness, thinking that they may as well be asking for their own death, but being the disguised runner was also a very dangerous role.
 It wasn’t uncommon that the runner could get trampled by the herd, or even pushed off the cliff with the herd, and facing the same fate as the buffalos.

 By now, my readers are seeing the bigger picture on how this pertains to macroeconomics (although the title gave it away before, it’s more fun this way).

 Of course, this isn’t a perfect analogy for a number of reasons.
 The “running” seller isn’t in cahoots with the “rising interest rate” or the central bank.
 Neither are those waiting below as the buffalos fall (the value investors, contrarians, doom sayers).
-What this describes is the formation of humans as the rising interest rate, and the runner as a frightened group of sellers in the stock market, and the herd as the rest of participants in the stock market.
+What this describes is the formation of humans when the eventual rising real interest rate is realized, and the runner as a frightened group of sellers in the stock market, and the herd as the rest of participants in the stock market.
 The lesson is that it takes just a handful of buffalos to get the herd to run off the cliff.
 Stresses compound, and in a stressful scenario, as this one, there’s a greater probability for irrational thinking.
 But the common factor for stampeding, is the homogeneous interest rate.